opfesoft/sol-docs/db/world/npc_vendor.md

 ## Structure

 This table holds the vendor data for all NPCs that sell items and currency.
 The price for each item or currency is in its item template as [BuyPrice](item_template.md#buyprice) or as [ExtendedCost](npc_vendor.md#extendedcost).
+A vendor can only hold up to 150 items (15 pages), it is hardcoded in the emulator and if changed, the client will crash.

 <table style="width:100%;">
 <colgroup>